 the limit if you wish to traverse The Trent Severn Waterway from one

-Two major upgrades were at Big Chute
+end to the other.
+Two major upgradeswere at Big Chute

 in 1960 and combining two locks at Burleigh Falls in 1968 eliminating